efuzy/efuzy/docs/src/pages/options/transitions.md

 ---
-title: Quasar Components Transitions
+title: Efuzy Components Transitions
-desc: Out of the box CSS transitions for Quasar components.
+desc: Out of the box CSS transitions for Efuzy components.
 components:
   - transitions/TransitionList
 ---

-There are a few Quasar components that mention about transitions through `transition-show`/`transition-hide` or `transition-prev`/`transition-next` or simply `transition` props.
+There are a few Efuzy components that mention about transitions through `transition-show`/`transition-hide` or `transition-prev`/`transition-next` or simply `transition` props.
 We're going to showcase these transitions here.

 <transition-list />